 Danny's Actions in the Last Act

-So, Danny hijacks an ambulance by threatening its personnel with a gun, drives like crazy, and crashes it into a theater, and the patient — an unidentified Jack Slater cosplayer — will be nowhere to be found.
-And he does all this in his own world.
+- So, Danny - in the real world - hijacks an ambulance by threatening its personnel with a gun, drives like crazy, and crashes it into a theater, causing the patient to become MIA.
 With the presumed charges on him, maybe he really would be better off following Slater...

-The cops would probably assume that after seeing the guy shot he went in shock and acted irrationally.
+- The cops might assume that after seeing the guy shot he went in shock and acted irrationally.
 Temporarily losing it isn't unheard of when in traumatic situations.

 If Stallone is The Terminator